ninchat/ninchat-api/api.md

 	One or more devices are connected to the service.

+- `deleted` : boolean

+	User account has been deleted.

 - `guest` : boolean (writable by self)

 	Transient user account.
 It will be deleted after the last session is